gitrocket/flexboxTemplate1/README.md

-This is a responsive 2-column 3-row flexbox starter template
+This is a responsive 2-column 3-row flexbox starter template with a horizontal navbar sharing the same horizontal space as the logo, a main area, an aside, and a footer.